Alicia Fabbri

 Alicia Fabbri (born February 16, 2003) is a Canadian ice dancer.
-With her skating partner, Paul Ayer, she is a two-time Canadian national bronze medalist (2024–25).
-At the junior level, she is the 2019 Canadian national junior silver medalist and the 2019 Bavarian Open junior silver medalist.
+With her former skating partner, Paul Ayer, she is a two-time Canadian national bronze medalist (2024–25) and the 2024 CS Denis Ten Memorial bronze medalist.

+At the junior level with Ayer, she is the 2019 Canadian national junior silver medalist and the 2019 Bavarian Open junior silver medalist.
 They placed in the top nine at the 2019 World Junior Championships.

 Personal life

 Fabbri was born on February 16, 2003, in Laval, Quebec.
 Outside of skating, she enjoys boating and being outdoors.
-Her favorite subject in school is mathematics.

 Career

-Early career
+Partnership with Claudio Pietrantonio

 Fabbri began competing with Claudio Pietrantonio in the 2014–15 season.
 Together, they were the 2016 Canadian national novice silver medalists.
 They were coached by Julien Lalonde, Mylène Girard, and Lynn McKay in La Prairie, Quebec and Saint-Hubert, Quebec.

 2016–2017 season: Junior debut

 Fabbri/Pietrantonio opened their season with a fourth-place finish at the 2016 Lake Placid Ice Dance International.
 They were assigned to their first Junior Grand Prix events.
 Fabbri/Pietrantonio placed fourth at 2016 JGP Russia in Saransk and sixth at 2016 JGP Germany in Dresden.

 They placed seventh at the 2017 Canadian Championships.